thomas1242/Fractal-Explorer/README.md

 # Mandelbrot and Julia set explorer

-Hold the left mouse button (LMB) to zoom in, hold the RMB to zoom out.
-Use the mouse cursor to control where you zoom.
+Hold the left mouse button (LMB) to zoom in, hold the RMB to zoom out.\n Use the mouse cursor to control where you zoom.